Belarus Protests Grow As Russia Warns Germany, France Not To Interfere

 The protests began after the Aug.
 9 polls in which President Alexander Lukashenko — who has kept a tight rein on the country for more than a quarter-century — claimed a sixth consecutive term amid widespread accusations of massive election fraud.

 Since then, the country's security forces have taken a heavy hand with protesters.
 The government has acknowledged that some 7,000 people have been arrested.
-Videos posted on social media have shown beatings and torture in jails and some of the approximately 2,000 who have since been released have harrowing tales of detention.
+Videos posted on social media have shown beatings and torture in jails, and some of about 2,000 who have since been released have harrowing tales of detention.
 On Tuesday, Lukashenko signed an order awarding 300 medals to law enforcement "for impeccable service" during the crackdown.

 This week, thousands of factory workers began walking off the job to join the protests, heckling Lukashenko on Monday as he tried to address a crowd at a tractor manufacturing plant.
 By Tuesday, workers from even more state-controlled companies and factories were joining the protests, including Belaruskali, a factory that produces a fifth of the world's potash fertilizer.

-"The authorities should understand that they are losing control," Yuri Zakharov, the head of the independent miners' union told The Associated Press.
+"The authorities should understand that they are losing control," Yuri Zakharov, the head of the independent miners' union, told The Associated Press.
 "Only Lukashenko's resignation and punishment of those in charge of rigging and beatings (of protesters) can calm us down."

-"[W]e will not back down.
-The strike will continue and grow until he steps down," Zakharov said.
+Zakharov said, "[W]e will not back down.
+The strike will continue and grow until he steps down."

 Outside the Minsk prison where activist blogger Sergei Tikhanovsky has been held since being barred from standing against Lukashenko in the elections, supporters gathered to wish him well on his 42nd birthday.

 Ahead of the Aug.
 9 race, Tikhanovsky's wife, Svetlana Tikhanovskaya, stepped in to replace her husband.
 Shortly after the announcement of election results, in which the government said Lukashenko had won a resounding victory, Tikhanovskaya was forced to flee the country.
-Initially, she appeared to concede defeat, but has since called for international mediation to break the deadlock.
+Initially, she appeared to concede defeat but has since called for international mediation to break the deadlock.

 Meanwhile, Russia, Belarus' closest and most important ally, has offered unspecified security assistance and has put its clout behind a diplomatic effort to take international pressure off Lukashenko.